kelvincer/blog-example/README.md

 # Code
-This is how to make a POST request using libcurl library.
+This is how to make a POST request using libcurl library using the C programming language.
 ```c
 #include <curl/curl.h>